Richard Jensen

 About Richard Jensen

 Richard Jensen is a scholar working on Orthopedics and Sports Medicine, Pollution and Health, Toxicology and Mutagenesis, having authored 16 papers that have together received 377 indexed citations.
-Recurring topics across this work include Heavy metals in environment (3 papers), Sports injuries and prevention (3 papers) and Sports Performance and Training (2 papers).
+Recurring topics across this work include Heavy metals in environment (3 papers), Sports injuries and prevention (3 papers), Sports Performance and Training (2 papers), Shoulder Injury and Treatment (2 papers), Lower Extremity Biomechanics and Pathologies (2 papers), Hip disorders and treatments (2 papers), Environmental Toxicology and Ecotoxicology (2 papers) and Heat Transfer and Optimization (1 paper).
 The work is most often cited by research in Orthopedics and Sports Medicine (91 citations), Pollution (54 citations) and Health, Toxicology and Mutagenesis (52 citations).
 Richard Jensen has collaborated with scholars based in United States and Kenya.
 Frequent co-authors include Dwight T. Davy, J. Haxby Abbott, W K Metcalf, David Moore, Danny D. Reible, Robert A. Hoke, Sabine E. Apitz, Ralph G. Stahl, E. Erin Mack and John W. Davis.
-Their work appears in journals such as Journal of Biomechanics, Physical Therapy and Academic Medicine.
+Their work appears in journals such as The Journal of Strength and Conditioning Research, Physical Therapy, Integrated Environmental Assessment and Management, Human and Ecological Risk Assessment An International Journal and Journal of Biomechanics.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.